Signs and Symptoms of Crack Cocaine Use

-The results of abusing crack cocaine are so severe that it could be imagined that only the most powerful addiction would keep a person using this drug.
+The results of abusing crack cocaine are so severe that only the most powerful addiction would keep a person using this drug.
 Crack cocaine is a strong stimulant that energizes the entire central nervous system and places damaging stresses on the heart, lungs and brain.
 It is also very often associated with a dramatic deterioration of the quality of life.

-When crack cocaine is smoked, muscles tense, the heart beats faster.
-The person experiences an exhilaration as a result of the release of specific mood hormones.
+When crack cocaine is smoked, the muscles tense and the heart beats faster.
+The person experiences exhilaration as a result of the release of specific mood hormones.

-At the same time that the heart beats faster, the blood vessels constrict, resulting in elevate blood pressure.
+At the same time that the heart beats faster, the blood vessels constrict, resulting in elevated blood pressure.
 At any time, this change can result in a heart attack, stroke or cardiac arrest.

-A person abusing crack cocaine may leave tiny baggies with small off-white rocks of crack or just a little residue of the drugs that were stored in the bag.
+A person abusing crack cocaine may leave behind tiny plastic bags with small off-white rocks of crack, or just a little residue of the drugs that were stored in the bag.
 There may be crack pipes around made of metal or glass.
 A person who has been smoking crack often has burned fingers or lips from holding onto the pipe while it heats up.

 Crack cocaine effects do not last as long as powder cocaine, meaning that the user will need to disappear for another dose in as short a time as 10 to 15 minutes.
 A crack user is therefore always in need of more of the drug.
 This is one of the reasons that many crack users resort to crime.
 They have no other way to keep up with this constant need for crack.
 Women may turn to prostitution and men may turn to theft.

 The person will have dilated pupils and a dry mouth.
-He or she may sweat and there will be little appetite.
-He will probably be restless and talkative.
+They may sweat and there will be little appetite.
+They will probably be restless and talkative.
 There will be too much energy for the person to sleep.
-She will be physically active.
+They will be physically active.

-But there are definite negative phenomena that show up either coincident with drug use or after it has been used for a while.
-These include depression, isolation, defensiveness and paranoia.
-The person's moods may swing wildly and he or she may manifest a false sense of confidence and power.
+Some definite negative phenomena appear either coincident with drug use, or after use has been continued for some time.
+These phenomena include depression, isolation, defensiveness and paranoia.
+The person’s moods may swing wildly and they may manifest a false sense of confidence and power.
 There may be hallucinations and confusion.
 The person may think there are bugs crawling on his skin.
-He may pick and and scratch his skin.
-He will probably have trouble concentrating.
+They may pick and scratch at their skin.
+They will probably have trouble concentrating.

 If the drug is used over a period of time, the user is likely to show premature aging.
 Some people have developed Parkinson’s disease after a long period of crack cocaine use.